otpixto/metrics_service/README.md

 This command will copy .env.example to .env, then up and build Docker containers, then install composer plugins and run migrations and seeds

-## Documentation

-See the `doc` directory for more detailed documentation.

 ## Credits & contributors